The IUPAP Commission on Magnetism is pleased to announce that the 2018 IUPAP Magnetism Award and Néel Medal will be awarded to:

-The award winner will be selected by a committee composed of members of the IUPAP Commission on Magnetism (C9), together with past recipients of the Magnetism Award and Néel Medal.
-Nominations may be made by anyone interested in the field of magnetism.
+The award committee consists of members of the IUPAP Commission on Magnetism, together with past recipients of the Magnetism Award and Néel Medal.
+All members of the magnetism community were invited to make nominations.

 Established in 2016, the IUPAP Young Scientist Prize in the field of Magnetism is awarded every year to a young scientist for theoretical or experimental work in fields of fundamental or applied magnetism.
-This annual award replaces the two awards for theoretical/computational work and for experimental work, which were awarded every three years at the International Conference on Magnetism (ICM).
+This annual award replaces the two prior awards for theoretical/computational work and for experimental work, which were awarded every three years at the International Conference on Magnetism (ICM).
+The award committee consists of members of the IUPAP Commission on Magnetism, together with past recipients of the IUPAP Magnetism Award and Néel Medal.
+All members of the magnetism community were invited to make nominations.

 The 2017 IUPAP Young Scientist Prize in the field of Magnetism will be awarded to: